Interior of the Church of San Francisco

 The Fall of Adam and Eve

-Mudejar Ceiling
+Mudéjar Ceiling

-Interior of San Francisco Church
+Nave of the Church of San Francisco

 Life After Eden